Meroje/documentation-en/source/app_create/common_fields.rst

-Add commun fields to all contexts
+Add common fields to all contexts
 #################################

 If your application is ``Twinnable``, you may want to have some fields of a model common to all contexts.